samuelphsinaga/installation_in_ubuntu/README.md

-# code_note
-My repository to help me installing some important tools to write some code with variant programing language, based on Linux 16.04
+# My repository to help me installing some important tools to write some code with variant programing language, based on Linux 16.04

 # npm & node.js (Ubuntu)
 Source :